-This article was originally published on 23 June 2020 and updated to reflect the year-end bonus for 2020.
+This article was originally published on 23 June 2020 and updated to reflect the mid-year bonus for 2021.
 Additional reporting by Angela Koo.

 Good bonuses and job security.
 These are some of the reasons, among others, that may be cited when you talk to someone about why they are working in the civil service.